Frequently asked questions

 AWS Quick Starts are automated reference deployments for key workloads on the AWS Cloud.
 Each Quick Start launches, configures, and runs the AWS compute, network, storage, and other services required to deploy a specific workload on AWS, using AWS best practices for security and availability.

-Quick Starts eliminate hundreds of manual steps with a single click.
+Quick Starts are accelerators that condense hundreds of manual procedures into just a few steps.
 They are fast, low-cost, and customizable.
-They are fully functional, so you can use them for trial, POC, or production.
+They are fully functional and designed for production.

 Quick Starts include:

 - AWS CloudFormation templates (JSON or YAML scripts) that automate and configure the deployment

 - A deployment guide, which explains the architecture and implementation in detail, and provides instructions for customizing the deployment

 Quick Starts also include integrations that extend the cloud-based contact center functionality provided by Amazon Connect with key services and solutions from APN Partners—for customer relationship management (CRM), workforce optimization (WFO), analytics, unified communications (UC), and other use cases.

 See the Quick Start catalog for a complete list of Quick Starts.
 Check back frequently for updates—we publish new Quick Starts on a regular basis.

 What are the advantages of using a Quick Start?